 French Concession – Popular for boutique shopping and high range dining spots.
 It is quite popular among tourists.
-It is the area where French Government administered from 1849 to 1946.
-Buildings are quite influenced by French style of architecture.
+It is the area where the French Government administered from 1849 to 1946.
+Buildings are quite influenced by the French style of architecture.

-Though language is problem as many people don’t understand English and I cannot speak Chinese, somehow I managed to find an authentic Chinese restaurant with delicious food.
+Though language is a problem as many people don’t understand English and I cannot speak Chinese, somehow I managed to find an authentic Chinese restaurant with delicious food.

-There are lots of colorful Chinese stuff for home decor, jewellery, dolls which are very unique and cannot be found anywhere else.
+There are lots of colorful Chinese stuff for home decor, jewelry, dolls which are very unique and cannot be found anywhere else.

 Enjoy Skyline views in evenings from high rise restaurant or hotel room

 People are friendly though not understand our language and cheerful.
 Shanghai is basically a safe place.
 Vegetarians can also find lots of eating options here.
 Internal traveling in China can be done through Bullet Train which is very fast and speedy.
 Also, China has a Visa Free Transit policy for some countries so you can go to China Without a Visa.

 So KEEP TRAVELING whether it rains, snows, hot or humid.
 Keep your Travel Spirits high in whatever circumstances you are into it.

-Shishya (Thankyou in Chinese)
+Shishya (Thank you in Chinese)

-All photos are taken by me and use of photos without permission would result into legal action.
+All photos are taken by me and use of photos without permission would result in legal action.

 DISCLAIMER – The content of the blog is solely my views of a place or a thing.
 This is not to offend any class, religion, ethnicity or nation.
 My views can change from time to time.
 This blog may contain some advertisements or links to commercial products and for that, this site is not responsible after you click those advertisements.
-We are independently owner and views expressed in this are our own.
+We are independently owner of this site and views expressed in this are our own.
 All photographs are owned by site owner.
 There can be slight differences in distances, locations or some details for which owner of this site is not responsible.
 This post may contain some affiliate links, means at no additional cost to you.
 I will earn if you will click through affiliates and make a purchase.